 The Company enters into arrangements with real-estate developers, pursuant to which the Company charges its customers RMB5,000 to RMB20,000 in order for them to purchase specified properties from the real estate developers at a discount significantly greater than the face value of the fees charged by the Company.
 The discount is either a fixed amount off or a fixed percentage to the price of the specified property.
 The fees paid by the customers to the Company are refundable before a purchase of the specified properties at a discount is made by the customers or if after the purchase, only if the customers can fulfil certain requirements under the refund policy.
 The Company chooses to analogize to rights of return guidance in ASC 605-15 when accounting for refundable fees as reliable estimates of refunds can be made based on company-specific historical evidence.
 Revenues are recognized by the Company when cash consideration of the fees is received and the discount has been applied by the customers to pay for the purchase price of the specified properties, net of estimated refunds.
 Cash received in advance of the purchase of specified properties and provision for refunds are recorded as "customers' refundable fees" (Note 13).
-The provision of refunds was insignificant for the years ended December 31, 2014, 2015 and 2016.
+The provision of refunds was insignificant for the years ended December 31, 2015, 2016 and 2017.

 Additionally, the Company, real-estate developers and marketing agencies entered into tri-party cooperation arrangements for certain Fang membership services.
 When customers use their Fang membership cards to purchase specified properties in selected advertisements published by the marketing agents, a portion of the proceeds from the Fang membership services is remitted to the marketing agents.
 The Company recognized revenues from this type of Fang membership services on a net basis, representing the portion of proceeds received from customers that is ultimately retained by the Company as it is an agent in the arrangement.
 Commencing in 2014, the Company also entered into cooperation arrangements directly with real-estate developers for Fang membership services.
-The Company either engages third-party real estate agents or places advertisements with marketing agents to promote the real-estate projects.
+The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
+The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
+The Company recognized revenues from this type of Fang membership services advertisements with marketing agents to promote the real-estate projects.
 The Company recognized revenues from this type of Fang membership services on a gross basis, representing the proceeds received from the real-estate developers, as the Company is the primary obligor in the arrangement.
 Payments to third-party real estate agents are recorded as cost of sales, while payments to marketing agents are recorded as selling expenses.
 The portion to be remitted to third-party real estate agents and marketing agents is recorded as amounts payable to sales and marketing agents in "accrued expenses and other liabilities" on the consolidated balance sheets (Note 12).